ROCm/rocSPARSE/docs/how-to/contribute.rst

 and adjust the date to the current year.
 When simply modifying a file, the date should automatically be updated when using the pre-commit script.

-2. When adding a new routine, please make sure you are also adding appropriate testing code.
-These new unit tests should integrate within the existing `googletest framework <https://github.com/google/googletest/blob/master/googletest/docs/primer.md>`_.
+2. When adding a new routine, make sure you are also adding appropriate testing code.
+These new unit tests should integrate within the existing `GoogleTest framework <https://github.com/google/googletest/blob/main/docs/primer.md>`_.
 This typically involves adding the following files:

 * testing_<routine_name>.cpp file in the directory ``clients/testing/``
 * test_<routine_name>.cpp file in directory ``clients/tests/``